Seeking a Custody Agreement or Modification?

 With decades of experience in family law, our Marietta child custody attorneys work closely with clients on each step of their divorce or custody issue.
 We understand the toll that separation and uncertainty can take on families.
 That’s why we use our knowledge of Georgia laws to protect you and your children’s legal and financial interests.

-From amicable plans to negotiating an equitable child custody arrangement and beyond, the Gentry Law Firm is ready to help you begin the next chapter of your life.
+From amicable plans to negotiating an equitable child custody arrangement and beyond, our Marietta family attorneys are ready to help you begin the next chapter of your life.

 Our Marietta Custody Lawyers Offer: